IoanHadarean/Interactive-Front-End-Milestone-Project/README.md

 ### Overview

-This is a website designed for people that are looking to visit new places and to discover new touristique attractions.
+This is a website designed for people that are looking to visit new places and to discover new tourist attractions.
 The website provides tariffs and an itinerary for the following destinations: USA, UK, Australia and Romania.

 ### What is this website for?

 BulletTravel is an imaginary travel agency website to attract customers that want to enjoy their holiday with their family.
 It offers a series of travel packages along with places that can be visited.
-Not only does it allow users to search for places to visit, but it also allows them to find accomodation, places to eat, touristique attractions and points of interest.
+Not only does it allow users to search for places to visit, but it also allows them to find accommodation, places to eat, tourist attractions and points of interest.
 The website also allows users to send emails for project requests via the contact form.

 ### How does it work?